multipliedtwice/prisma-generator-express/README.md

 When you run `npx prisma generate`, it will:

 - Generate service functions that you can import into your Express routes.
-- Router generator function that lets you select which routes to enable in your express app and which middlewares to apply.
+- Create a router generator function that lets you select which routes to enable in your express app and which middlewares to apply.

 ## Table of Contents